 This is a career program designed for students to go directly into the labor market upon completion.
-Although some of the courses in this program will transfer to fouryear institutions, this program is not designed to be a transfer program of study; therefore, it is not subject to the terms and conditions of STARS.
+Although some of the courses in this program will transfer to four-year institutions, this program is not designed to be a transfer program of study; therefore, it is not subject to the terms and conditions of STARS.

-ltem # Title Credits
+ltem # Title Credits:

 ART 100 Art Appreciation 3

-ART 121 Two-Dimensional Composition I 3
+ART 121 Two Dimensional Composition I 3

 ART 220 Introduction to Computer 3

 Graphics

 ART 253 Graphic Design I 3

 CAT 223 Electronic Publishing I 3

 WKO 107 or ORI 101 1

-ltem # Title Credits
+Item # Title Credits:

 ART 113 Drawing I 3

 ART 175 Digital Photography 3

-CAT 180 Current Topics in Commercial Art 3
+CAT 180 Current Topics in Commerci al Art 3

 CAT 224 Electronic Publishing II 3

 ENG 101 English Composition I 3

-Semester Three Title Item # Credits ART 254 Graphic Design II 3 Microcomputer Applications CIS 146 3 3 ART, CAP, CAT, or GRD Elective 3 ART, CAP, CAT, or GRD Elective History, Social Science, or 3 Behavioral Science Elective MTH 116 or MTH 100 3
+ltem # Title Credits:

+ART 254 Graphic Design II 3

+CIS 146 Microcomputer Applications 3

+ART, CAP, CAT, or GRD Elective 3

+ART, CAP, CAT, or GRD Elective 3

+History, Social Science, or 3

+Behavioral Science Elective

+MTH 116 or MTH 100 3